-Windows Update for Business (WUfB) allows you to keep Windows 10-based devices in your organization always up-to-date with the latest security defenses and Windows features when these devices connect directly to the Windows Update (WU) service.
-Configuration Manager can differentiate between Windows 10 computers that use WUfB and WSUS for getting software updates.
+Windows Update for Business (WUfB) allows you to keep Windows 10 or later devices in your organization always up-to-date with the latest security defenses and Windows features when these devices connect directly to the Windows Update (WU) service.
+Configuration Manager can differentiate between Windows computers that use WUfB and WSUS for getting software updates.

 - If the Configuration Manager client is still installed on the co-managed device then settings for Cumulative Updates and Feature Updates are managed by Intune.
 However, third-party patching, if enabled in Client Settings, is still managed by Configuration Manager.

 Some Configuration Manager features are no longer available when Configuration Manager clients are configured to receive updates from WU, which includes WUfB or Windows Insiders:

 Windows Update compliance reporting:

 Configuration Manager will be unaware of the updates that are published to WU.
 The Configuration Manager clients configured to received updates from WU will display unknown for these updates in the Configuration Manager console.